 - body temperature

 - outdoor temperature

-Studies have shown that “Although, PPG is a simple, reliable and low-cost optical measurement technique, the accuracy of PPG activity monitors are affected by artifacts associated with the sensor movement” (Schäfer, 2013).
+One study has shown that “Although, PPG is a simple, reliable, and low-cost optical measurement technique, the accuracy of PPG activity monitors is affected by artifacts associated with the sensor movement” (Schäfer, 2013).

 Not only that.

 Dr. Kelly R. Evenson from the University of North Carolina in the United States reviewed and summarized the validity and reliability of Garmin activity trackers in 32 studies.
 She compared steps, distance, energy expenditure, speed, elevation, heart rate, and sleep.

 The conclusion was that a “systematic review of Garmin activity trackers among adults indicated higher validity of steps; few studies on speed, elevation, and sleep; and lower validity for distance, energy expenditure, and heart rate.
 Intra- and inter-device feature reliability needs further testing” (Evenson, 2020).

 Now watch this!